Audley travelers’ Southeast Asian favorites

 Next morning, you visit the Cai Rang floating markets, where people from all over buy and sell their wares.

-Burma: Mandalay to Bagan via the Chindwin River aboard the Belmond Orcaella
+Myanmar: Mandalay to Bagan via the Chindwin River aboard the Belmond Orcaella

-A converted steamboat, the Belmond Orcaella’s shallow draught allows it to access remote areas of the Ayeyarwady and Chindwin rivers.
+A converted steamboat, the Belmond Orcaella’s shallow draft allows it to access remote areas of the Ayeyarwady and Chindwin rivers.
 On this 12-night route, I passed by traditional farming villages and monasteries with delicate tiered roofs.
 Almost every mountain top was crowned with a gleaming pagoda.

 The Orcaella visits towns cut off except by the river.
 Here, you can explore markets, take a rickshaw ride or pause at the Moktaw Monastery to see monks ceremoniously complete their novice initiation.
 Awaking early as we arrived in Bagan, I headed to the Orcaella’s observation deck.
 As the sun rose over Bagan’s temples, the sky became dotted with the silhouettes of slowly ascending hot air balloons.